Niewczyk family (luthiers): Benedykt Niewczyk

 Benedykt, Stefan's son, was born in 1960 in Poznań.
-He studied Physics at Adam Mickiewicz University, specializing in acoustics.
-He worked also as an assistant at the Royal Technical University of Stockholm.
+He studied physics at Adam Mickiewicz University, specializing in acoustics.
+He also worked as an assistant at the Royal Technical University of Stockholm.
 Since 2005, he has taken over the family workshop.

 In 2025, Benedykt received the Meritorious for the City of Poznań from the hands of the chairman of the Poznań City Council, Grzegorz Ganowicz.
-In October the same year, he celebrated the 140^{th} anniversary of the luthire's atelier.
-As a court expert and award-winning craftsman, he has gained recognition not only in Poznań but also internationally.
+In October the same year, he celebrated the 140th anniversary of the luthier's atelier.
+As a court expert and award-winning craftsman, he has gained international recognition.

-The company's knows now the fifth generation of the Niewczyk family, as Benedykt's sons, Tytus and Maksym, also acquired their violin-making qualifications.
+The company knows the fifth generation of the Niewczyk family, as Benedykt's sons, Tytus and Maksym, also acquired their violin-making qualifications.
 His son, Maksym, competed in the International Luthiers' Competition in Poznań (Międzynarodowy Konkurs Lutniczy im.
 Henryka Wieniawskiego).